pavannaik2004/rvce-wifi-login/README.md

 2. Enter your **Username / SRN** and **Password**.
 3. Click **Save Credentials**.
 4. You're all set!
 The next time you connect to the campus Wi-Fi and are redirected to the login page, the extension will handle it automatically.
+5. Once logged in, the extension automatically maintains your session in the background.
+You can safely close the login portal tab.

 ## Features

 - **Zero-Click Login**: Detects the captive portal and automatically logs you in instantly upon page load.
+- **Background Session Keepalive**: Automatically pings the gateway in the background every 30 minutes to prevent your session from timing out.
 - **Dynamic Router Support**: Seamlessly works across various campus gateway IPs (dynamically targets `172.16.*.*`).
 - **Privacy First**: Your credentials are saved securely in your local browser sandbox using `chrome.storage.local`.
 No data ever leaves your device.
 - **Infinite-Loop Prevention**: Gracefully halts execution if invalid credentials are provided to prevent annoying page reload loops.